 Next, IT will need to facilitate the software or technology needed to onboard remotely (including training platforms, video or messaging technology) and the logistics of shipping laptops, computers and other hardware to the employee.

 Finally, notify the wider business that you’ll be onboarding remotely and ask for their cooperation.
 It’s essential to include as many people as possible to the process as this will help create connections and improve your new starters’ integration within the wider team.

 Before the new starter starts

-Given the uncertainty of the current market, check in with your new starter before their start date to reassure them everything will go ahead as planned, as this will go a long way to alleviate any concerns.
+Check in with your new starter before their start date to reassure them everything will go ahead as planned, as this will go a long way to alleviate any concerns.

 Sending a starter pack can also go a long way to making new employees feel excited and welcomed.
 This could include an agenda for the first month, a staff handbook, any applicable handover notes, HR policies, a personalised welcome letter from the owner/CEO/MD, company values and information on annual leave and benefits.
-If possible, try and be creative – you could include branded merchandise such as a notebook, pen, mug, usb stick and a small pot plant, for example.
+If possible, try to be creative – you could include branded merchandise such as a notebook, pen, mug, USB stick and a small pot plant, for example.
 If you already have a starter pack in place, adapt it to include step-by-step instructions on using the systems and clear contact information for key members of staff.